awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_rds_web_app/Readme.md

 ![AWS Blog Application](images/AWT11.png)

 ### Next steps
-Congratulations, you have created and deployed a secure Spring Boot application that interacts with AWS services.
+Congratulations, you have created and deployed a Spring Boot application that interacts with Amazon RDS (and other AWS services).
 As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.

 For more AWS multiservice examples, [usecases](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases).